efirst/efirst.github.io/_pages/about.md

 Working With Me
 ======

-I'm always looking for bright, self-motivated students to work with.
+I'm always looking for self-motivated students to work with.

 If you're interested in working with me (current PhD/masters/undergrad student at Rutgers, or just wanting to collaborate) you can reach out via email, though I may be slow to respond as I'm transitioning into this new role.